-In May 2013, six inspiring young people from around the world shared the mottos that give them strength.
-We also asked visitors to the WMSD website to share their own mottos for life around three themes: identity, relationships and the future.
+In May 2013, six young people shared the mottos that give them strength.
+We also asked visitors to the World MS day website to share their own mottos for life around three themes: identity, relationships and the future.

 Young people and MS

 The 2013 campaign focused on young people.
-At a time when young people may be starting new careers, relationships and making plans for the future, being diagnosed with a chronic and potentially disabling disease like MS can lead them to re-evaluate everything they know.
+At a time when young people may be starting new careers, relationships and making plans for the future, being diagnosed with a chronic and potentially disabling disease like MS can lead them to re-evaluate their lives.

 What’s your motto?